mohamedfofana/jiki-client/README.md

-# JikiClient
+# JIRA like project JIKI with Angular
 This is an ongoing JIRA like project.
 It implements several key features of Angular.
 The project main goal is the learn the concepts.
 The version used is Angular 13.X.
 It will be upgraded to add the new features.

 ## Angular Concepts Covered
 * TypeScript version that relies on classes and modules